PrisonerPrice/SpringMongoDemo/README.md

 `
 $ brew services stop mongodb-community@4.2
 `

+on Windows:
+Start:

+`
+"C:\Program Files\MongoDB\Server\4.2\bin\mongo.exe"
+`

+Shut down:
+From the services console, locate the MongoDB service and right-click on the MongoDB service and click Stop (or Pause).

 # Start the application in gradle
 at root dirctory of this project(/accessing-data-mongodb), use this cmd: